codetit4n/personal-website/content/blog/legacy/index.md

 showWordCount: false
 showReadingTime: false
 showHero: true
+heroStyle: background
+layoutBackgroundHeaderSpace: false
 ---

-These are some of the blog posts I wrote in the past.
+These are some of the blog posts I wrote a while back.
 You can check them out [here](https://codetitan.hashnode.dev).

 | Date        | Article Link                                                                                                                       |